 If you've ever wondered why a lot of people pay tithes in church, it's because there is a Scripture in the Bible that gives that instruction; it's in Malachi 3.
-The reason why folks offer up 10 percent is because that is literally what tithe means.
-I'll admit that it's always been a bit of a controversial topic but, regardless of your religion affiliation or personal convictions, if there's one thing that I think you should be open to doing is "tithing to yourself".
+The reason why folks offer up 10 percent is that that is literally what tithe means.
+I'll admit that it's always been a bit of a controversial topic but, regardless of your religious affiliation or personal convictions, if there's one thing that I think you should be open to doing is "tithing to yourself".

-The reality is, a part of the reason why a lot of us incur the amount of debt that we do is because we don't budget wisely.
-When we want those new pair of shoes or to get a much-needed massage, because we didn't prepare to spend what it costs ahead of time, we end up spending more than we should.
-By setting aside 10 percent from each paycheck that you get to do nothing but focus on self-care, not only does that remind you to make yourself a priority, it also offers up a guilt-free and financially responsible way to do it.
+The reality is a part of the reason why a lot of us incur the amount of debt that we do is because we don't budget wisely.
+When we want those new pairs of shoes or to get a much-needed massage, because we didn't prepare to spend what it costs ahead of time, we end up spending more than we should.
+By setting aside 10 percent from each paycheck that you get to do nothing but focus on self-care, not only does that remind you to make yourself a priority, but it also offers up a guilt-free and financially responsible way to do it.

 2. Use Discernment

 A movie that I re-watched online recently isVideo Girl starring Meagan Good.
-If you've never seen it before, the long short of it is Meagan's character is a former ballet dancer who gets into a car accident which shatters her dreams.
-A famous video director discovers her, she starts to book a lot of gigs and well, I bet you can guess that things start to get pretty rocky from there.
+If you've never seen it before, the long short of it is Meagan's character is a former ballet dancer who gets into a car accident that shatters her dreams.
+A famous video director discovers her, she starts to book a lot of gigs, and well, I bet you can guess that things start to get pretty rocky from there.
 As I watched the story play out (again), I thought about so many of the red flags that her character ignored.
 Blatant ones.
 Then I thought about all of the times when I've done basically the same thing in my own life.

-In a society that has become so hyper-sensitive that it seems like no one can be advised or corrected on anything, try and avoid being that type of individual.
+In a society that has become so hypersensitive that it seems like no one can be advised or corrected on anything, try and avoid being that type of individual.
 Be humble enough to receive wisdom from those who care about you.
 Also, be self-aware enough to use good judgment in both personal and professional circumstances and situations.

-If something doesn't feel right, listen to what your mind, body and spirit are telling you.
+If something doesn't feel right, listen to what your mind, body, and spirit are telling you.
 If you aren't at total peace, don't ignore that fact.
 If you think you should pump the brakes on something in order to get a better understanding, do that.
 A wise person once said, "Discernment is the ability to see things for what they really are and not what you want them to be."
 Just imagine how much drama and foolishness could be avoided if we all applied this to our lives on a consistent basis.